chloeam/blank-slate/_posts/2015-08-14-blur-filter.md

 I wanted to create a hover effect (currently seen on my portfolio page) where the picture blurs when the user hovers over it so the text on top is legible.
 Simple enough, right?
 There's even a handy little CSS `blur` filter.
 All you have to do is pass in an argument for the blur radius.

+For three years while I was at the University of Chicago, I was in an all-female a cappella group called Men in Drag.
+It is during those years that I gained a solid foundation in graphic design and realized that I wanted to be a designer.
+When I joined Men in Drag in 2011, the group was just starting to climb.
+It was getting national recognition for recordings, and that would be the first year that it entered a competition.
+I sensed the group would benefit from a more polished visual presence, so despite barely knowing Photoshop, I volunteered.

 ## The Problem

 Here is an image with the class `blur` that gives it the property `filter: blur(4px)`.
 As you can see, it looks simply horrendous.